sciknoworg/subject-indexing-dataset/GND-subjects-taxonomy/gnd-how-to/README.md

   </record>
 ```

-A file can be expected to contain over a million unique sachbegriff (or subject heading) records.
-A recent download contained 1,860,338 unique subject heading records.
+A file can be expected to contain over a two hundred thousand unique sachbegriff (or subject heading) records.

 #### GND Sachbegriff Record Interpretation Guide -- How to read a GND Sachbegriff Record?